Zulu language: Depressor consonants

-The breathy consonant phonemes in Zulu are depressor consonants, or depressors for short.
+The breathy consonant phonemes in Zulu are depressor consonants or depressors for short.
 Depressor consonants have a lowering effect on pitch, adding a non-phonemic low-tone onset to the normal tone of the syllable.
 Thus, in syllables with depressor consonants, high tones are realised as rising, and falling tones as rising-then-falling.
 In both cases, the pitch does not reach as high as in non-depressed syllables.
 The possible tones on a syllable with a voiceless consonant like hla are [ɬá ɬâ ɬà], and the possible tones of a breathy consonant syllable, like dla, are [ɮǎ̤ ɮa̤᷈ ɮà̤].
-A depressor has no effect on a syllable that's already low, but it blocks assimilation to a preceding high tone, so that the tone of the depressor syllable and any following low-tone syllables stays low.
+A depressor does not affect a syllable that's already low, but it blocks assimilation to a preceding high tone so that the tone of the depressor syllable and any following low-tone syllables stays low.

 Phonological processes

 Prenasalisation

 Prenasalisation occurs whenever a consonant is preceded by a homorganic nasal, either lexically or as a consequence of prefixation.
 The most notable case of the latter is the class 9 noun prefix in-, which ends in a homorganic nasal.
 Prenasalisation triggers several changes in the following consonant, some of which are phonemic and others allophonic.
 The changes can be summed as follows: